roderickjackson-bradley/socket_io_app/work/w10/d2/02-intro-to-spas-and-react.md

 This is a SPA, so you don't want the button to cause a full-page refresh!

-**Discuss with a pair how, in plain language, we can add the new comment to the database and have it appear in the page without the page refreshing?**
+**Discuss with a pair, what steps in plain language, would be necessary to add a new comment to a database and have it appear in a page without the page refreshing?**

 **Be prepared to share your ideas in 3 minutes.**